owncloud/ios-sdk/doc/CONFIGURATION.md

 - classes to provide default values
 - injection of settings from managed configuration (MDM)

-This document provides an overview over the available sections and variables.
+This document provides an overview over the available sections and their settings.

 ## Connection

 - **Section ID**: `connection`

-- **Variables**:
+- **Settings**:
 	- `endpoint-capabilities`: Endpoint to use for retrieving server capabilities
 		- type: string
 		- default: `ocs/v2.php/cloud/capabilities`